plone/plone.restapi/docs/source/tusupload.rst

 See http://tus.io/ for more information on TUS.

-The TUS '\@upload' endpoint is available on IFolderish resources, ie Folders.
+The TUS '\@tus-upload' endpoint is available on IFolderish resources, ie Folders.